expo/expo/docs/README.md

 ### Add code block

 Code blocks are a great way to add code snippets to our docs.
-We leverage the usuall code block Markdown syntax, but it's expanded to support code block titles, and an additional params.
+We leverage the usual code block Markdown syntax, but it's expanded to support code block titles and additional params.

 <!-- prettier-ignore -->
 ```mdx